 The Syrian army made another attempt to link up the airport area with the rest of the government-held pocket in the city of Deir Ezzor, but was not able to achieve a success in this effort.
 Especially heavy clashes took place in the cemetery area

-Posted by South Front on February 8, 2017, With 718 Reads Filed under Military.
+Posted by South Front on February 8, 2017, With 725 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.